 Taxation of international executives

-A person’s liability to Australian tax is determined by his/her residence status for taxation purposes and the source of income derived by him/her.
+A person’s liability to Australian tax is determined by their residence status for taxation purposes and the source of income derived by them.

 The official currency of Australia is the Australian Dollar (AUD).